-PD-1 is a checkpoint receptor that is upregulated in T cells following T cell receptor stimulation (26).
-Inhibition of PD-1 and its cognate ligand PD-L1 have revolutionized cancer therapy, as re-invigoration of activated T cells by PD-1/PD-L1 blockade can generate durable remission of metastatic disease (27,28).
-PD-1 imaging was first performed in the Gambhir lab using a Cu-labeled anti-mouse IgG (29).
+PD-1 is a checkpoint receptor that is upregulated in T cells after T-cell receptor stimulation (26).
+Inhibition of PD-1 and its cognate ligand programmed death ligand 1 have revolutionized cancer therapy, as reinvigoration of activated T cells by PD-1/programmed death ligand 1 blockade can generate durable remission of metastatic disease (27,28).
+PD-1 imaging was first performed in the Gambhir lab using a 64Cu-labeled antimouse IgG (29).
 In this seminal work, Natarajan et al. demonstrated persistent accumulation in the lymphoid organs and tumors of transgenic mice bearing B16-F10 melanoma tumors.
-Subsequent approaches to PET imaging of PD-1 have included using therapeutic antibodies, including Zr-df-pembrolizumab and Zr-nivolumab, in humanized mouse models, and Zr-nivolumab in non-human primates (30-32).
+Subsequent approaches to PET imaging of PD-1 have included using therapeutic antibodies, including 89Zr-df-pembrolizumab and 89Zr-nivolumab, in humanized mouse models and 89Zr-nivolumab in nonhuman primates (30-32).

-Clinical PD-1 PET imaging was first reported by Niemeijer et al. in 2018 using Zr-nivolumab (33).
-Like pre-clinical studies, high uptake was visualized in the spleen, liver, and tumor over time.
-Tumors with immunohistochemical confirmation of PD-1 presence had statistically significant increases in the SUVpeak signal of Zr-nivolumab, and subsequent responding tumors also had significantly higher levels of tracer accumulation.
-In addition to Zr-nivolumab, Zr-pembrolizumab has also been investigated clinically (34).
-18 patients, 11 with melanoma and 7 with non-small cell lung cancer were imaged on days 2, 4 and 7 post-injection of 0.37 MBq of 89Zr-pembrolizumab plus 2.5 mg or 7.5 mg unlabeled pembrolizumab.
-The results were similar to those of Zr-nivolumab, with marked uptake in spleen, lymph nodes, tumor and liver.
-Overall, uptake was significantly correlated with both progression-free and overall survival.
+Clinical PD-1 PET imaging was first reported by Niemeijer et al. (33) in 2018 using 89Zr-nivolumab.
+Like preclinical studies, high uptake was visualized in the spleen, liver, and tumor over time.
+Tumors with immunohistochemical confirmation of PD-1 presence had statistically significant increases in the SUV{peak} signal of 89Zr-nivolumab, and subsequent responding tumors also had significantly higher levels of tracer accumulation.
+In addition to 89Zr-nivolumab, 89Zr-pembrolizumab has been investigated clinically (34).
+Eighteen patients, 11 with melanoma and 7 with non-small cell lung cancer, were imaged on days 2, 4, and 7 after injection of 0.37 MBq of 89Zrpembrolizumab plus 2.5 or 7.5 mg of unlabeled pembrolizumab.
+The results were similar to those for 89Zr-nivolumab, with marked uptake in the spleen, lymph nodes, tumor, and liver.
+Overall, uptake correlated significantly with both progression-free and overall survival.
 To date, PD-1 represents the most advanced PET imaging marker.
-Although the pharmacokinetics of antibody-based imaging make routine clinical practice challenging, the results of these studies demonstrate significant potential of PD-1 as a predictive biomarker.
+Although the pharmacokinetics of antibody-based imaging make routine clinical practice challenging, the results of these studies demonstrate significant potential for PD-1 as a predictive biomarker.

-OX-40 and Inducible T-Cell Costimulator (ICOS)
+OX-40 and Inducible T-Cell Costimulator

 OX-40 (CD134) is a member of the tumor necrosis factor receptor superfamily and has been reported to be restricted to antigen-specific activated T cells.
-The first report of OX-40 PET imaging used a Cu-DOTA-conjugated murine anti-mouse OX-40 monoclonal antibody (35).
-In this study, mice bearing dual A20 tumors were administered an in situ CpG oligonucleotide vaccine and imaged 2 and 9 days post-therapy.
-Significant differences in uptake were quantified between treated and vehicle tumors at 2 days post-injection, and unsupervised hierarchical clustering indicated uptake was predictive of response.
-A similar approach has been utilized for glioblastoma, however, interestingly the tumor of the vehicle treated mouse demonstrated higher accumulation than the vaccinated mouse (36).
+The first report (35) of OX-40 PET imaging used a 64 Cu-DOTA- conjugated murine antimouse OX-40 monoclonal antibody.
+In this study, mice bearing dual A20 tumors were administered an in situ CpG oligonucleotide vaccine and imaged 2 and 9 d after therapy.
+Significant differences in uptake were quantified between treated and vehicle tumors at 2 d after injection, and unsupervised hierarchic clustering indicated that uptake was predictive of response.
+A similar approach has been used for glioblastoma; however, interestingly, tumor demonstrated higher accumulation in the vehicle-treated mice than in the vaccinated mice (36).
 Lymph node and spleen values were higher in the vaccinated mice, suggesting greater involvement of the peripheral lymphatic system in the efficacy of an intramuscular tumor vaccination approach.
 The differences demonstrate the varied roles and importance of spatial localization in monitoring activated T cells.
-Outside of cancer, OX-40 PET imaging has also been used to diagnosis acute graft-versus-host disease, with significant increases in the lungs and liver of mice transplanted with human PBMCs (37).
-Similar to OX-40, an Zr-DFO-ICOS antibody has been developed to track T cell activation following introduction of a stimulator of interferon genes (STING) agonist and checkpoint blockade (38).
-In a syngeneic lung cancer model, PET imaging revealed rapid and persistent upregulation following STING agonist administration that correlated with changes in tumor volume.
+Outside cancer, OX-40 PET imaging has also been used to diagnosis acute graft-versus-host disease, with significant increases in the lungs and liver of mice transplanted with human peripheral blood mononuclear cells (37).
+Similar to OX-40, an 89Zr-deferoxamine-inducible T-cell costimulator antibody has been developed to track T-cell activation after introduction of a stimulator-of-interferon-gene agonist and checkpoint blockade (38).
+In a syngeneic lung cancer model, PET imaging revealed rapid and persistent upregulation after stimulator-ofinterferon-gene agonist administration that correlated with changes in tumor volume.